The Ultimate Guide to Hiring Virtual Assistants in 2025

 Personal Life Tasks

-Executives spend up to 25% of their time on personal activities while at work.
+Executives spend up to 25% of their time on personal activities at work.
 This isn’t necessarily a bad thing.
 Taking care of shopping, vacation planning, and scheduling doctors’ appointments can free up time previously spent during evenings and weekends, giving you more time for family, exercise, and other activities.

 The rise of remote work has further blurred the line between personal and work tasks.